erjank/teaching/performance.md

     people give feedback on themselves as well as on others.

-1. After everyone has given feedback on all of the videos, return to the main group and put all of the feeback into the notes.
+1. After everyone has given feedback on all of the videos, return to the main group and put all of the feedback into the notes.
 Again, try to divide positive from negative and content from presentation.
 Try also to identify each person's tells: what do they do that betrays nervousness, and how noticeable is it?